How to be a Responsible Traveler - Planeta.com

 Check in on the social web – Those with smartphones can assist local efforts by checking in, liking and sharing the restaurants, hotels and services that are doing a good job.

 Take books and leave books (that people want) – Global understanding could vastly be improved if we took (and left) better books on our trips!
+If you have academic leanings, find out if the local libraries can use more technical materials and take them something they can use.
 Once you have decided where you are traveling, email locals and ask if you can bring something.
 It’s a variation of the Platinum Rule (Do unto others as they would like to have you do unto them).
-If you have academic leanings, find out if the local libraries can use more technical materials and take them something they can use.

 Read an E-Book – Hungry for more info?
+There’s a PDF for that.
 Download the Responsible Travel Handbook (PDF) published by Transitions Abroad.

 Planeta.com